-The Lokad Platform
+The Lokad platform

 At the core of Lokad lies Envision, a Domain-Specific programming Language (DSL).
 This language is intended for supply chain experts, not software engineers.
 Our primary goal is to put supply chain optimization in the hands of those who have direct expertise in the subject.
 By doing so, Lokad derisks supply chain initiatives by removing layers of middlemen between business and IT.